dsberger/sudoku_solver/README.md

 # Sudoku Solver

 This is based on an Upcase project that I had a lot of fun with.
-Two of the tests in the `sudoku_solver_spec` file, and the sudoku files, are their creations.
+Two of the tests in the `sudoku_solver_spec` file, and the `.sudoku` files, are their creations.
 Everything in `lib` and the rest of what's in `spec` is my code.

 The core of the solution is a GraphSearcher object that: